SWE-Milestone: Evaluating AI Agents on Continuous Software Evolution: Introduction

 \section{Introduction}

-Frontier LLM-powered agents (e.g., Claude Code~\citep{anthropic2025claudecode}, Codex~\citep{openai2025codex}, and OpenHands~\citep{wang2024openhands}) are increasingly deployed as long-running systems into complex, open-ended environments, such as OpenClaw\footnote{\url{https://github.com/openclaw/openclaw}}, where static zero-shot capabilities are intrinsically insufficient.
-To operate effectively in these dynamic settings, agents must treat \textit{software as a skill}, which involves the autonomous development and continuous refinement of customized software interfaces.
-As the agent iteratively adapts to successive requirements from end-users and ongoing environmental feedback, its continuous development efforts accumulate, naturally forming a complete repository evolution history.
+Software development in the real world is driven by dynamic, open-ended requirements.
+New requirements continuously emerge, with some building on earlier ones while others can be pursued in parallel.
+As a result, software evolves through an ongoing, incremental process rather than a one-time effort.
+Frontier LLM agents (e.g., Claude Code~\citep{anthropic2025claudecode}, Codex~\citep{openai2025codex}) are increasingly entrusted to drive this evolution as long-running systems~\citep{openclaw2026,nousresearch2026hermes}, autonomously developing and refining software within complex environments rather than producing one-off edits.
+Over time, such an agent's accumulated efforts naturally trace out a complete repository evolution history.

 Yet, evaluation for such long-running agent systems remains largely under-explored.
-While benchmarks for agents on coding tasks have advanced from isolated function completion to full-scale codebase generation (Table~\ref{tab:benchmark-stages}), they predominantly treat development as independent, one-off tasks.
+While benchmarks for agents on coding tasks have advanced from isolated function completion~\citep{chen2021humaneval} to full-scale codebase generation~\citep{Zhao2024Commit0,yang2026programbench} (Table~\ref{tab:benchmark-stages}), they predominantly treat development as independent tasks~\citep{jimenez2024swebench,deng2025swebenchproaiagents,zan2025multiswebench}.
 A critical dimension remains unaddressed: the temporal structure of software evolution.
 A true \textit{repository evolution} benchmark must capture the full evolution itinerary---a continuous stream of dependent tasks where early implementation decisions constrain subsequent ones.
-Ignoring these dependencies allows agents to take expedient shortcuts that satisfy immediate tests but silently accumulate technical debt that invisible to current isolated evaluations~\citep{yao2025secondhalf}.
+Ignoring these dependencies allows agents to take expedient shortcuts that satisfy immediate tests but silently accumulate technical debt~\citep{chen2026sweci,orlanski2026slopcodebench}, undermining the long-term maintainability of the codebase, a failure mode that remains invisible to current isolated evaluations~\citep{yao2025secondhalf}.